Moeppelchen/TCRA/README.md

 # TCRA aka TwitchCommandAndRedemptionAlert

-TCRA is a Twitch overlay alert bot for custom commands and redemptions.
+TCRA is a Twitch overlay alert bot for custom commands and redemptions (channel points).

 It's build on the [ComfyJS](https://github.com/instafluff/ComfyJS) (a wrapper around [tmi.js](https://github.com/tmijs/tmi.js)) and is based on the initial work of [bdougie's beybot](https://github.com/open-sauced/beybot).